zama-ai/tfhe-rs/tfhe/docs/tutorials/parity_bit.md

 ) -> BoolType
 ```

-Next, the generic bounds have to be defined with the `where` clause.
+Next, define the generic bounds with the `where` clause.

-In the function, the following operators are used:
+In the function, you can use the following operators:

 * `!` (trait: `Not`)
 * `^` (trait: `BitXor`)

-By adding them to `where`, this gives:
+Adding them to `where`, it gives:

 ```Rust
 where